 Turning 17 and finally getting to the age where you can learn to drive is one of, if not, the best part of your teenage years.
-After all these years, the freedom of the open roads awaits you - expect before heading out on a road trip you need to learn to drive and one of the questions you may be facing is - is it better to learn in a manual or automatic?
-Well, there are definitely pros and cons to each, so we’re taking a look… automatic vs manual, what do you think?
+After all these years the freedom of the open roads awaits you - except before you can hit the road you need to learn to drive, sort your insurance, pass your test and find a car!
+Do you choose manual or automatic?

 What’s the difference?

 The main difference between automatic and manual cars (aside from the actual mechanical differences which we won’t get in to right now) is that an automatic offers more convenience and will do a lot of the hard work for you - no gear changes, the lack of that pesky clutch pedal and no fear of stalling are the features that really appeal to a lot of people.
 If you want to drive an automatic, all you need to do is put it into ‘D for Drive’ and you’re off - driving a manual and needing to match your speed to the gears, as well as figuring out the clutch control can be a bit more difficult - so surely it’s a no-brainer?
 Learning to drive without having to learn clutch control, gear changes and never having to worry about your bite point sounds like the dream, right?

 Well, if you’ve read the above and are sold on learning in an automatic, before you call up your local driving instructor to book in lessons, there are some disadvantages to learning in an automatic car that we wanted to look at.

 The cost of automatic vs manual driving lessons:

 Taking automatic car lessons is often more expensive than taking lessons in a manual car.
 Choosing to learn automatic means you’ll be paying more for your driving journey before you’ve even got your licence.
 There’s also no guarantee that you’ll pass an automatic driving test quicker than you would a manual one, so the extra money on lessons could span over the same average time to learn to drive a manual car.